Last Updated on October 21, 2022

 The nostalgic Merry-Go-Round is enjoyed by everyone from two to 102-year-olds.
 There are lots of wonderful carousels/merry-go-rounds throughout the Sunshine State.
 We decided to focus on one of our favorites: the 20-horse, two-carriage full-sized antique J & S Carousel.
 The St. Augustine Carousel was in Davenport Park, just north of the historic district, for 25 years.
 After its refurbishment, the iconic carousel found a new home in North Fort Myers at The Shell Factory and Nature Park.

-St. Augustine Carousel
+Source: City of St. Augustine

 The St. Augustine carousel was built in 1927 by C.W.
 Parker in Leavenworth, Kansas, it was used primarily in traveling shows.
 Gerard Soules purchased the carousel in 1987 and set it up in Fort Wayne, Indiana.
 When Gerard died, his brother Jim Soules inherited it and moved it to St. Augustine in 1993.